girozetto/gilchat_socket-multithreads/README.md

 ## About <a name = "about"></a>

-A Project using Multithreading, Client-Server and Sockets Concepts for making Realtime Communication between User's and a Server.
+A Project using Multithreading, Client-Server and Sockets Concepts for making Realtime Communication between User's(TelaGUI) and a Server(ServidorPrincipal).

 ## Getting Started <a name = "getting_started"></a>